The Ma Project

 Learning from the past and researching the present, our insights will inform our emerging practice, exploring an approach to designing and city making that is equitable, environmentally and socially sustainable.

 • A rammed earth workshop in collaboration with Hive Earth.
-This workshop will take place in London.
-It will be an opportunity to explore the use of earth as a building material and as an application of the philosophy of learning from the past to inform future practices and innovations.
+Hosted in London this was an opportunity to explore the use of earth as a building material and as an application of the philosophy of learning from the past to inform future practices and innovations.
 (Sankofa)

 5 WAYS YOU CAN SUPPORT